 Each week this meal delivery service offers 15 to 18 dinner options on the menu.
 Many are interesting but not complicated to prepare, such as shrimp paella, turkey-cranberry meatballs with roasted Brussels sprouts or sweet potato taquitos with a black bean salad.
 My personal favorite was a light and simple pan-seared chicken thigh with Balinese spice and a cool mint-cabbage slaw.
 You won't be tempted by lots of mashed potatoes or thick heavy sauces in the weekly menus, though an occasional comfort food recipe is available for cheat day.

-With more than 35 weekly meal kits and recipes to choose from on its menu, including convenient one-pan dinners and oven-ready meals that require almost no prep, Home Chef is a good choice for having simple and delicious low-carb, keto-friendly meals delivered.
+With more than 35 weekly meal choices and recipes on its menu, including convenient one-pan dinners and oven-ready meals that require almost no prep, Home Chef (full review here) is a good choice for having simple and delicious low-carb, keto-friendly meals delivered.
 But with so many meals per week and customization options, you can make Home Chef work for any diet or nutrition goal.

 Speaking of which, with Home Chef you can easily substitute the protein and sides in your meal kit recipe, so if a certain dish sounds tasty but you're not a big pork person or don't want potatoes, you can swap in chicken, fish or veggies as one of the recipe components.
 Home Chef meal kits also allow you to order double the protein in your lunch or dinner without doubling the overall portion, so it's a great low-carb meal kit option for keto or paleo diet followers.
 You can also choose to order antibiotic-free protein from the menu instead of the standard version for an added cost.